 A national team member for ten years and retired in 1999 as the captain, and leading NZ to its first successful team win over South Africa.

 Since retiring he has coached the NZ Cadets (15-17 yrs) leading them to a very successful 2005 Commonwealth Karate Championship.

 Former member of the Karate NZ National coaching panel from 2000-2009.

 Karate New Zealand (UNZKO)

 We are a member of Karate New Zealand.
-Karate NZ is recognized by SPARC as the National governing body for Karate in New Zealand.
+Karate NZ is recognized by SPORT NEW ZEALAND (formally SPARC) as the National governing body for Karate in New Zealand.

 There are approx. 120 traditional karate club members in New Zealand.

 Karate NZ is an organization that promotes the growth and development of karate, it maintains a national standard for competition.